Multiple Sclerosis

 How is multiple sclerosis (MS) treated?

-Physical therapy, occupational therapy, and speech therapy can help you manage some physical problems caused by MS. There are also things you can do to help yourself.
-You can eat balanced meals, get regular exercise and rest, and learn to use your energy wisely.
+Physical therapy, occupational therapy, and speech therapy can help you manage some physical problems caused by MS. Cognitive therapy can help if you have trouble thinking clearly or remembering.

 In some cases, surgery may be done if you have severe tremor (shakiness) that affects movement.
 Or it may be done to implant a catheter or pump in the lower spinal area to deliver a constant flow of medicine to help treat severe muscle stiffness (spasticity).